National Security Council (Spain)

 Constitutive session of the Council chaired by King Juan Carlos I and in which the Prince of Asturias, Felipe, also participated.

-The National Security Council (Consejo de Seguridad Nacional, CSN) of Spain is the principal advisory body used by the Prime Minister for considerations of national security and foreign policy matters with senior ranks of the Administration with competencies in these matters.
-It was created in 2013 with the unanimous agreement of all political forces in the Cortes Generales within the framework of the National Security Strategy.
+The National Security Council (Consejo de Seguridad Nacional, CSN) is the advisory body used by the prime minister of Spain for consideration of national security and crisis management.
+It is based in the Palace of Moncloa, along with the Department of National Security.

-CSN meetings are only held when convened by the Prime Minister.
+It was established as a government delegated committee in 2013 by prime minister Mariano Rajoy to replace the Government Delegated Committee for Crisis Management within the framework of the 2012 National Security Strategy.
+CSN meetings are chaired by the prime minister, except when the monarch attends them.

 Functions

 According to the National Security Act 36/2015 (LSN), CSN has the following functions: